tcjcodes/nutritional-therapy-site/src/content/services/index.md

 ---
 ### Free 20 minute Consultation for Functional Nutrition

-Together we will identify and assess your current health baseline and discuss your health concern and goals.
-This consultation will help identify the deficiency and imbalances with the goal of gently guiding individuals back on the path to health.
+D﻿uring this session, we will evaluate your current health status, discuss your primary concern, and establish your wellness goals.
+This consultation serves as an opportunity to identify potential deficiency and imbalances with the aim of guiding you toward a path of improved health and well-being.

 ### Initial Nutritional Consultation $125

-#### Approximately 90 minutes, either in-person or virtually
+Initial Consultation is about 90 minutes, either in-person or virtually

 In our initial session, we assess your current health baseline and discuss your health and wellness concerns, goals, and priorities.
-This consultation includes a comprehensive health assessment, dietary review, and online nutritional assessment questionnaire.
+This consultation includes a comprehensive health assessment, dietary review, and a nutritional assessment questionnaire.

-You will be introduced to the functional evaluation, and we use the information from the initial consultation and a variety of techniques (reflex points, palpations, muscle testing, and lingual-neuro tests) to discover where your body may be out of balance.
-We use all of these puzzle pieces to determine which nutrients will best support your body moving to a more balanced state.
+D﻿uring you initial visit, you will be introduced to functional evaluation process.
+We will use information from your consultation, along with a range of techniques—such as reflex points, palpations, muscle testing, and lingual-neuro assessments—to identify potential imbalances within your body.

+T﻿o gain deeper insights into your health, we may recommend specialized testing based on your individual needs.
+These may include stool testing, SIBO and/or SIFO breath testing, saliva/urine hormone testing, or a comprehensive blood panel.

+B﻿y combining these diagnostic tools and techniques, we can piece together a clear picture of your unique health profile and determine which nutrients will best support your journey toward balance and wellness.

 ### Follow Up for Nutritional Consultation